- A wide selection of tumbling media for your parts

 They are used to give the final finish to parts mostly made of metals or plastics.

 They are used in industrial vibratory tumbler machines.
 The aim of carrying out this process is primarily to improve the surfaces of metal parts.

 If you use the same media in a rotary tumbler, then the same media is also called rotary tumbler media.

 Media is usually hard and robust.

-Parts’ surfaces are improved through deburring, polishing, descaling, or rounding corners of these parts.
+Parts’ surfaces are improved through deburring, polishing, descaling, or rounding corners.

 Burrs, for instance, result from the modification of parts.
 They are unwanted, raised edges of pieces that have undergone a change.

 Examples of such modifications include grinding, turning, engraving, drilling, or even milling.

 The main disadvantage of burrs is that they increase the cost of finishing parts.

 They are also dangerous because they bring about miscalculation of dimensions, which leads to further costs and may even endanger the lives of people.